cfbao/google-drive-trash-cleaner/README.md

                         before being deleted.
 Default is 30 -t SECS, --timeout SECS
                         Specify timeout period in seconds.
+Default is 300 -m, --mydriveonly     Only delete files in the 'My Drive' hierarchy, excluding those in 'Computers' etc.
+  --noprogress          Don't show scanning progress.
+Useful when directing
+                        output to files.
+  --fullpath            Show full path to files.
+May be slow for a large
+                        number of files.
+NOTE: the path shown is the 'current' path, may be different from the original path (when trashing) if the original parent folder has moved.
-Default is 300 --logfile PATH        Path to log file.
+  --logfile PATH        Path to log file.
 Default is no logs
 ```